Lokno/obs-shaderfilter-misc/README.md

 ## About

 [obs-shaderfilter](https://obsproject.com/forum/resources/obs-shaderfilter.1736/) is a plugin for applying user-defined shaders to sources in OBS.
 This is a repository of shaders I've written.

-- Audio Fade
+- [Audio Fade](#audio-fade) - Slowly fades in an OBS Source when an audio source passes a certain volume threshold

 ## How to use

 - Install obs-shaderfilter